rpellumbi/ECE-3400-Team15/finaldesign/index.md

 **pic of ir **

-Since we wanted to analyze signals from two sources, we had to switch which bin we were reading data from on the arduino each time we ran the FFT.
+Since we wanted to analyze signals from two sources, we had to switch which bin we were reading data from on the Arduino each time we ran the FFT.
 Both the audio and IR came from the mux output, so we needed to select the bin to read from.
 If we were in the initial spinlock, a global variable was set to read from the audio bin.
 Once we left this spinlock, the global variable indicated to read from the IR bin since after the initial tone, the robot never needs to listen to the audio signal.
 To determine if we are receiving an audio or IR signal, we checked which pin we were reading from, then the corresponding bin for that signal, and if the value was above the threshold, then we were receiving a signal.
 Similarly, if the value was below the the threshold then we can conclude we were not receiving a signal.

 Here is a picture of the IR sensor and the amplifier circuit.
 This circuit was placed on the top of the robot.
 The orange wire is the amplified output signal sent to the mux.